singnet/TUI/README.md

 Welcome to the SingularityNET TUI documentation.&#x20;

-Continue reading for some introductory information about the app, or jump right in with [getting-started](getting-started/ "mention")
+Continue reading for some introductory information about the app, or jump right in with [getting-started](documentation/getting-started/ "mention")

+Alternatively, if you would like to jump into a specific section of the documentation, take a look at the [Table of contents](documentation/TOC.md)

 ## What is the CLI?